-Understanding the Nuances Between Breadboard Projects and Prototype Layouts
+The Difference Between Breadboard Projects and Prototype Layouts

 Today we’ve advanced quite a bit in how we wire up circuits, and the breadboards of today are nothing like those early slabs of wood.
-This is a good thing too as I have no desire to share my platform for building sandwiches with my platform for building electronics.
+This is a good thing too as I have no desire to share my platform for building sandwiches with my platform for electronic projects.
 Not only that but if I were to pound nails into what my wife uses to slice bread with, I would be toast!

 Breadboards are very different than the circuit boards that PCB designers are used to, and for those of you unfamiliar with breadboard projects we’ll take a quick look at what they are.
 We’ll also look at the benefits a breadboard as well as the benefits of a PCB.
 So come along with me and let’s see why PCBs and breadboards are the best things since sliced bread.

-Advantages of Using a Breadboard
+Advantages of Using a Breadboard for Your Project

-Breadboards will allow you to connect various components together in different combinations allowing you to produce many different circuits.
+Breadboards will allow you to connect various components of your project together in different combinations allowing you to produce many different circuits.
 If you are using a solderless breadboard, you can create these circuits without any special tools either.
 Being able to quickly and easily make component and wiring display changes, as well as any needed repairs to the circuitry, keeps it adaptive.
 Breadboards are also very easy to test as you have unobstructed access to the circuitry for probing, and you can easily break into a circuit to test it.

 Advantages of Using a Prototype Layout